Apprenticeships: delivering work-based training and qualifications to employees

 An apprentice can be a new or existing employee starting a new position.
 Take on an apprentice to discover fresh talent and thinking to meet your business needs and grow together.
 Employing an apprentice is like recruiting any other employee.

 - An Apprentice is in paid employment from day one.
 National Minimum Wage rates for apprentices apply - see National Minimum Wage and National Living Wage rates.

 - An apprenticeship usually takes between two and four years to complete depending on the type of apprenticeship.
-The length of a Higher Level Apprenticeship will vary depending on the programme you chose, but will be a minimum of two years.
+The length of a Higher Level Apprenticeship will vary depending on the programme you chose, but will normally be a minimum of two years.

 During this time you will share your industry expertise and knowledge by providing mentoring and "on the job" training.
-Your apprentice participate in "off the job" training (usually one day per week) to achieve the relevant industry qualifications and requirements which will be delivered by your chosen training contractor.
+Your apprentice participates in "off the job" training (usually one day per week) to achieve the relevant industry qualifications and requirements which will be delivered by your chosen training contractor.

 Types of apprenticeships

 There are two apprenticeship programmes funded by the Department for the Economy (DfE):

 - ApprenticeshipsNI - Level 2 and 3 - available to individuals 16 and over

 - Higher Level Apprenticeships (HLAs) - Level 4 to Level 7

 Apprenticeships are available in a wide range of occupational areas to support your business needs.

-Currently, there are around 150 ApprenticeshipsNI frameworks and over 45 HLA frameworks to choose from.
+Currently, there are around 150 ApprenticeshipsNI frameworks and over 70 HLA programmes to choose from.

 Apprenticeship levels are equivalent to: